 an individual displays.
 Whereas kinematics describes the appearance of

-motion, kinetics is the study of the forces associated ...
+motion, kinetics is the study of the forces associated with motion. ...